pydantic/pydantic/docs/usage/models.md

     Moreover if you want to validate default values with `validate_all`, *pydantic* will need to call the `default_factory`, which could lead to side effects!

+## Automatically excluded attributes

+Class variables which begin with an underscore and attributes annotated with `typing.ClassVar` will be automatically excluded from the model.

 ## Private model attributes

-If you need to use internal attributes excluded from model fields, you can declare them using `PrivateAttr`:
+If you need to vary or manipulate internal attributes on instances of the model, you can declare them using `PrivateAttr`:

 ```py
 {!.tmp_examples/private_attributes.py!}